Articles

 All articles

-Who is leading in AI?
-An analysis of industry AI research
+Who Is Leading in AI?
+An Analysis of Industry AI Research

 The private sector has emerged as a driving force in artificial intelligence, fueled by an explosion of investment in hardware and talent.
 But which companies are steering the field?
 Our new article compares leading AI companies by research publications, citations, size of training runs, and contributions to key algorithmic innovations.
 In this blog post, we summarize the key findings as well as some policy implications.

-Challenges in predicting AI automation
+Challenges in Predicting AI Automation

 We review the literature on predicting AI automation of tasks in the economy.
 There are vast differences between existing approaches, both in methodologies and predictions.
 We examine the significant challenges these prediction methodologies face, and how predictions relate to empirical evidence so far.
 This review aims to provide a comprehensive overview for researchers and policymakers on the state of AI automation predictions, their challenges, and their future potential.